fjxmlzn/paper_downloader/README.md

 Those files are important for [troubleshooting](#troubleshooting), and you are welcome to [upload these files to the repo](#contributing).
 Click these links for the details.

 ## Troubleshooting
-The code is designed to reduce your manual work as much as possible.
+The tool is designed to reduce your manual work as much as possible.
 However, there are cases where you might need to manually tune it.

 In the following description, `<>` means the conference name you specified through `-c`.